javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

 alert( '𩷶'.length ); // 2, a rare chinese hieroglyph
 ```

-Note that surrogate pairs are incorrectly processed by the language most of the time.
+Note that surrogate pairs did not exist at the time when Javascript was created, and thus are not correctly processed by the language!

 We actually have a single symbol in each of the strings above, but the `length` shows the length of `2`.

 `String.fromCodePoint` and `str.codePointAt` are notable exceptions that deal with surrogate pairs right.
 They recently appeared in the language.
-Before them, there were only [String.fromCharCode](mdn:js/String/fromCharCode) and [str.charCodeAt](mdn:js/String/charCodeAt) that do the same, but don't work with surrogate pairs.
+Before them, there were only [String.fromCharCode](mdn:js/String/fromCharCode) and [str.charCodeAt](mdn:js/String/charCodeAt).
+These methods are actually the same as `fromCodePoint/codePointAt`, but don't work with surrogate pairs.

-Getting a symbol can also be tricky, because most functions treat surrogate pairs as two characters:
+But, for instance, getting a symbol can be tricky, because surrogate pairs are treated as two characters:

 ```js run
 alert( '𩷶'[0] ); // some strange symbols
 alert( '𝒳'[0] ); // pieces of the surrogate pair
 ```

 Note that pieces of the surrogate pair have no meaning without each other.
-So, the alerts actually display garbage.
+So, the alerts in the example above actually display garbage.

 How to solve this problem?
 First, let's make sure you have it.
 Not every project deals with surrogate pairs.

-But if you do, then there are libraries in the net which implement surrogate-aware versions of `slice`, `indexOf` and other functions.
-Surrogate pairs are detectable by their codes: the first character has the code in the interval of `0xD800..0xDBFF`, while the second is in `0xDC00..0xDFFF`.
+But if you do, then search the internet for libraries which implement surrogate-aware versions of `slice`, `indexOf` and other functions.
+Technically, surrogate pairs are detectable by their codes: the first character has the code in the interval of `0xD800..0xDBFF`, while the second is in `0xDC00..0xDFFF`.
 So if we see a character with the code, say, `0xD801`, then the next one must be the second part of the surrogate pair.
+Libraries rely on that to split stirngs right.
+Unfortunately, there's no single well-known library to advise yet.

 ### Diacritical marks

 In many languages there are symbols that are composed of the base character and a mark above/under it.

 For instance, letter `a` can be the base character for: `àáâäãåā`.
 Most common "composite" character have their own code in the UTF-16 table.
-But not all of them.
+But not all of them, because there are too many possible combinations.

-To generate arbitrary compositions, several unicode characters are used: the base character and one or many "mark" characters.
+To support arbitrary compositions, UTF-16 allows to use several unicode characters.
+The base character and one or many "mark" characters that "decorate" it.

-For instance, if we have `S` followed by "dot above" character (code `\u0307`), it is shown as Ṡ.
+For instance, if we have `S` followed by the special "dot above" character (code `\u0307`), it is shown as Ṡ.

 ```js run
 alert( 'S\u0307' ); // Ṡ
 ```

-If we need a one more mark over the letter (or below it) -- no problems, just add the necessary mark character.
+If we need a one more mark over the letter (or below it) -- no problem, just add the necessary mark character.

 For instance, if we append a character "dot below" (code `\u0323`), then we'll have "S with dots above and below": `Ṩ`.